Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 The object exposes two `Call` methods, which both invoke the underlying JS callable.
-The first `Call` method has the same signature as a throwing method declared just like the callback function, with an additional trailing "`mozilla::dom::CallbackObject::ExceptionHandling` `aExceptionHandling`" argument, defaulting to `eReportExceptions`, and calling it will invoke the callable with `undefined` as the `this` value.
+The first `Call` method has the same signature as a throwing method declared just like the callback function, with an additional trailing `mozilla::dom::CallbackObject::ExceptionHandling aExceptionHandling` argument, defaulting to `eReportExceptions`, and calling it will invoke the callable with `undefined` as the `this` value.
 The second `Call` method allows passing in an explicit `this` value as the first argument.
 This second call method is a